CivicActions/business_portal/README.md

 1. `vagrant ssh`
 1. Install the profile with `drush @labp.dev si labp --account-name=admin --account-pass=admin` or `bash ~/Projects/business_portal/assets/install-local-drupalvm.sh`
 1. Visit labp.dev on your browser

+If you receive a permissions error on the `.ansible_galaxy` file in your home directory on OSX, follow these steps:
+1. open a Finder window
+1. right click on the file
+1. click Get Info
+1. click the lock icon in the bottom right corner and type your OSX admin password
+1. add your user and select read & write permissions
+1. Follow steps below for rebuilding your VM

+## Rebuilding your VM

+1. Go to the `box` directory
+1. `vagrant destroy -f`
+1. `vagrant up`

 ## DrupalVM usage